Do you sleep like a log when it's time to hit the hay? Lucky you!

 A good night's sleep goes a long way, and sleep deprivation should be taken seriously, as it can affect our overall mental and physical well-being.

-We offer a variety of nighttime supplements and herbals that support restful sleep without melatonin.
-These supplements include other vital minerals, like magnesium, to help support relaxation.
+We offer a variety of nighttime supplements and herbals that support calm and relaxation at night without melatonin.
+These supplements include vital minerals, like magnesium, as well as herbals to help support relaxation.

-While supplements can undoubtedly support in drifting off to dreamland, it's also essential to implement lifestyle changes and habits that support optimal sleep – a.k.a, your bedtime routine.
-Some steps for creating the right conditions for your eight hours include:
+While supplements can undoubtedly support drifting off to dreamland, it's also essential to implement lifestyle changes and habits that support restful sleep..
+Simple shifts can make a big difference:

-• Sleeping in a room that's totally dark
+- Sleeping in a cool, quiet, dark room

 Finally, if you prefer a late-night snack to wind down, check out MaryRuth's Almond Vanilla "Bedtime Brittle" recipe.
 It's so simple, so tasty, and so necessary to try!
 Plus, the almonds naturally contain melatonin, making them the perfect pre-bedtime snack.